 - Water jug/cups will be present in the cafeteria. - All water sources will be maintained on a regular basis to ensure good hygiene and health safety standards.
 Such sources include drinking fountains, water jugs, and hydration stations. - Students will be allowed to bring and carry (approved) water bottles (filled only with water) with them throughout the day.
-Water bottles in the elementary is based upon teacher discretion.
+Having water bottles in elementary school is based upon teacher discretion.
 Timed water breaks can be implemented instead of water bottles. - GOAL: For sanitation and health reasons, find a solution for usage of the ice machine.